Calendar Put Spread

 Time Decay

-Time decay (theta) plays a critical role in this strategy.
-Since the short-term put sold will decay faster than the long-term put bought, the position benefits as time progresses, provided the stock remains near the strike price.
+Time decay, or theta, is a significant factor in this strategy.
+Since the short-term put sold will decay faster than the long-term put bought, the position will benefit as time progresses, provided the stock remains near the strike price.

 Implied Volatility